CloudCannon/hugo-starter/content/_index.md

  Another linebreak

 Another new paragraph
  A linebreak added in the content editor with hardwraps on Another linebreak added with hardwraps on
+A linebreak added with hardwraps off